emmanpbarrameda/chronos/README.md

 **Chronos** is a "Time-Travel" audit trail system designed exclusively for the **Filament** ecosystem.

 Unlike standard logging tools, Chronos provides a beautiful, visual timeline of your data.
-It enables administrators to view exactly **who** changed **what** and **when**, with a stunning side-by-side diff view (Before vs. After) directly within your resource dashboard.
+It enables administrators to view exactly **who** changed **what** and **when**, with a stunning timeline and side-by-side diff view (Before vs. After) directly within your resource dashboard.

 ![Alt text](https://creator.ianstudios.id/storage/docs-images/01KGER7CRV8RDRJD5MSM05ZB1G.png)